Simple ConsultSimple Consult

 • Chronic Sinusitis: It is a long-term condition that lasts for 8 weeks or longer.
 These symptoms usually persist despite basic treatments.
 A healthcare provider will often need to check for underlying issues like allergies or nasal blockages to identify a permanent fix.

-How To Tell If Sinus Infection Is Getting Better
+Signs Your Sinus Infection Is Getting Better

 These shifts are the most reliable signs a sinus infection is getting better.
 If your energy levels are rising and your sinus headache is becoming less frequent, the treatment is effective.

-How to Tell If Your Sinus Infection Is NOT Getting Better
+When a Sinus Infection Is NOT Getting Better

 Sinus Infection Last with Antibiotics